 4. What is the prognosis for someone diagnosed with bipolar disorder?

 Prognosis has improved over the last 25 years.
 Scientists have developed effective medications to help monitor and treat the episodes with fewer side effects.
 Doctors are also able to better recognize the symptoms and thus treat the disease, and treat it sooner.
 Many people diagnosed with bipolar disorder live full lives.
 Education, strong relationships with treatment providers, and family communication are all key ingredients to managing the disorder and living life to the fullest.

 5. How can family members and friends help a loved one with bipolar disorder?

 If you recognize the symptoms of bipolar disorder in a loved one, speak to your health care provider about your concerns.
-You can also contact your local mental health clinic, such as Sharp Mesa Vista Hospital, to determine whether your loved one may be a suitable candidate for a mental health assessment.
-Finally, educate yourself through resources provided by organizations like the NIMH or the National Alliance on Mental Illness (NAMI).
+You can also contact your local mental health clinic, such as Sharp Mesa Vista Hospital, to determine whether your loved one may be a suitable candidate for a mental health assessment or clinical trial.
+Finally, educate yourself through resources provided by organizations such as the NIMH or the National Alliance on Mental Illness (NAMI).